 Expertise: Cultural geography and urban and rural planning and development – the role of conservation in shaping the landscape; tourism development.

-Dr. Anat Tchetchik, Ph.D.
-(F) Senior Lecturer.
+Prof. Anat Tchetchik, Ph.D.
+(F) Associate Professor.
 Head of a graduate program: "Corporate Environmental management and innovation".

 Education: B.Sc., M.Sc. and Ph.D. in Environmental Economics and Management, Hebrew University of Jerusalem.